 Extruders are not as reliable

-You may argue that spending $700 is way too much to be classified as a budget printer.
+You may argue that spending $749 is way too much to be classified as a budget printer.
 However, I am hard-pressed to find any printer under $750 that I would ever use or recommend to a friend.
 All printers under this price make huge sacrifices on either the build volume, extruder, warranty or electrical components.
 These issues will become clear if you read my “recommended” cheap (<$500) printers section.
 3D printing is an addictive hobby, and you do not want to buy a sub $500 3D printer just to have to buy another one down the road due to inadequacies.

 One way to get a quality 3D printer for less is by sourcing the parts and building it.
-The Prusa i3 kit saves you $200 over the assembled printer.
+The Prusa i3 MK3S kit saves you $200 over the assembled printer.
 If you have the patience and time, then building your 3D printer will give you a deeper understanding of its inner workings and allow you to better troubleshoot future problems.
 It takes about 5 hours for assembly, but those who have little experience with CNC motion should allot more time for troubleshooting.

 The online community has an obsession with Prusia i3, especially r/3Dprinting, and for good reason.
 Every part of the Prusa i3 is open source even down to the Marlin firmware, making this printer an ever-evolving project.
 I find the open source community to be much more responsive and helpful than talking to a company's technical support.

-The main drawback of the Prusia i3 is its single extruder.
+The main drawback of the Prusia i3 MK3S is its single extruder.
 For such a great printer its single extruder is a real let down.
-To address this problem, the Prusia team has designed an upgrade ($300) to be released shortly that will allow 4 different spools of material to feed into a single extruder.
+To address this problem, the Prusia team has designed an upgrade ($299) that allows 4 different spools of material to feed into a single extruder.
 Their approach seemingly overcomes many of the issues associated with multi-material printing with dual extruders (info here), but my experiences with this approach have been underwhelming.
 While you don’t have to worry about the offset between two distinct extruders, an important parameter in dual extruder setups, I found dialing in the retraction settings to be a headache.

 250 x 210 x 200 mm build volume (for the price)